weemo/iOS-SDK/README.md

 As soon the receiver hangup the call, both the Video and Audio streams are started upon call pickup.

 #### Note :

 The call created <b>should</b> be assigned a delegate as soon as possible, as this delegate will notify the HostApp of all relevant information regarding the call and potentially needed GUI updates.
 However, this delegation is entirely optional.

-## GUI Integration
+## UI Integration

 You should implement a UIViewController to show the call while it is active.
 A typical implementation will provide at least one button for hanging up the call and will implement two child UIViews:

 - one as argument of the WeemoCall `- (void)setViewVideoIn:(UIView*) view;`.
-The incoming video will be displayed in this space;
+The incoming video will be displayed in this space.
+Setting and displaying this view is optional;
-- another to display the video out feedback as argument of the WeemoCall `- (void)setViewVideoOut:(UIView*) view;`.
-The view is integrated directly as a Quartz `CALayer` in the UIView provided.
-Displaying this monitoring view is optional.
+- another to display the video out feedback as argument of the WeemoCall `- (void)setViewVideoOut:(UIView*) view;` Setting and displaying this monitoring view is optional.

 The WeemoCall object presents a few more controls:

-- `- (void)videoStart/Stop`: the outgoing video stream can be stopped and started at will.
+- `- (void)videoStart/Stop`: the outgoing video stream can be stopped and started at will;
-- `- (void)audioStart/Stop`: the outgoing audio stream is filled with empty audio frame (the stream as to be kept active).
+- `- (void)audioStart/Stop`: the outgoing audio stream is filled with empty audio frame (the stream as to be kept active);
-- `- (void)toggleVideoSource`: two cameras are available on every supported device type and you can switch between them.
+- `- (void)toggleVideoSource`: two cameras are available on every supported devices and you can switch between them;
 - `- (void)toggleAudioSource`: if a headset is connected, this affects both iPad and iPhone as the sound can be played through the headset or the loudspeaker.
 Without headset, only the iPhone is affected by this function -- the incoming audio can be streamed through the regular phone audio output or on speakers.

 A change to any of these controls will be observed in the WeemoCallDelegate where modifications to the GUI should be performed.